MadhavBahl/shebang-everything/README.md

 A bug is an error in a computer program/software that causes it to produce an unexpected or an incorrect result.
 Most of the bugs are cased by errors in the code and it's design.
 To fix an error, try to reach to the root of that unexpected behaviour.

-The eprocess of finding bugs in the script/program/software and fixing them is called debugging.
+The process of finding bugs in the script/program/software and fixing them is called debugging.

 The bash shell provides some options that can help you in debugging your script.
 You can use these options by updating first line of the script.

 The most popular of these options is the -x option.
--x option prints commands and arguements as they execute.
+-x option prints commands and arguments as they execute.
 It is called print debugging, tracing or an x-trace.

 `#!/bin/bash -x`